Bias of Damped Lyman-$\alpha$ systems from their cross-correlation with CMB lensing: Method Results

 Now, let ${\bf d}_{\rm D+Q}$ be a measurement of the lensing signal on DLAs, including the contribution of the background quasars, and let ${\bf d}_{\rm Q}$ be the same measurement performed on the parent QSO sample.
 Here ${\bf d}$ stands for a set of measurements of either the correlation function or the power spectrum at $N_d$ values of $\theta$ or $\ell$.
 There are several ways of combining both data vectors to obtain a measurement of the bias of DLAs, $b_{\rm DLA}$.
 Here we explore two possibilites: \begin{enumerate} \item {\bf Direct subtraction.} As an estimator for the DLA-only signal we directly subtract the measured QSO contribution: ${\bf d}_{\rm D}={\bf d}_{\rm D+Q}-{\bf d}_{\rm Q}$.
 We then model this estimator as ${\bf d}_{\rm D}=b_{\rm DLA}{\bf t}_{\rm D}$, where ${\bf t}_{\rm D}$ is a theoretical template for the DLA-only signal with unit bias computed as described in Section \ref{sec:theory}.
 This method has the advantage that no assumptions are made regarding the particular form of the QSO signal. \item {\bf Simultaneous modelling.} We simultaneously model the DLA$+$QSO and QSO-only measurements as

-where ${\bf t}_{\rm Q}$ is the theoretical template for the QSO signal with unit bias, and $b_{\rm QSO}$ is the bias of this sample.
+where ${\bf t}_{\rm Q}$ is the theoretical template for the QSO signal with unit bias, $b_{\rm QSO}$ is the bias of this sample and ${\bf t}_{\rm M}$ is the contribution from magnification,.
 This method has the advantage that, by modelling the QSO lensing signal, we reduce the impact of the noise of ${\bf d}_{\rm Q}$ on the final uncertainty on $b_{\rm DLA}$. \end{enumerate}

 In the following sections we present the measurement of ${\bf d}_{\rm D+Q}$ and ${\bf d}_{\rm Q}$ in both harmonic space and configuration space, as well as the resulting estimates of $b_{\rm DLA}$.